cemac/Unity-NetCDF/README.md

 ![Wind Mesh](./images/windmesh.png)

-Here is a screenshot to show what the output of `netcdf_mesh_update.cs` should look like, showing the cloud fraction (where 0 is transparent and 1 is solid white) from a WRF model output file at a particular time frame:
+Here is a screenshot to show what the output of `netcdf_mesh_update.cs` might look like (it will depend on your file!), showing the cloud fraction (where 0 is transparent and 1 is solid white) from a WRF model output file at a particular time frame:

 ![WRF CLDFRA](./images/WRF_cloud.png)